6:00am PT by Lesley Goldberg, Michael O'Connell, Rick Porter

 The Unicorn | Converted from a multicamera comedy to CBS' lone new single-camera effort, Walton Goggins (Justified) stars as a widower who, with the help of his friends and family, moves on following the most difficult year of his life, which includes being an ill-equipped but devoted single parent to his two daughters and re-entering the dating game to find out he's a hot commodity.
 Rob Corddry and Michaela Watkins co-star in the CBS TV Studios comedy from Aaron Kaplan's Kapital Entertainment.

 The network will return long-running news series 60 Minutes and 48 Hours.
-CBS' flagship competition series Survivor hasn't been formally announced as returning but is in production on its 39th season; season 32 of The Amazing Race has already finished filming.
-The 21st edition of Big Brother airs in summer 2019.
+CBS' flagship competition series Survivor will be back for its 39th and 40th cycles, and season 32 of The Amazing Race has already finished filming.
+Big Brother will also return in summer 2020 for its 22nd season.
 Newcomers The World's Best and Million Dollar Mile have yet to learn their futures, and Celebrity Big Brother is awaiting word on a third run.
+Summer newcomer Love Island will return in 2020.
 Unscripted shows run on a different schedule than that of scripted series, so all renewals may not be decided until after the upfronts.